tarantool/doc/doc/book/replication/index.rst

     tarantool> box.schema.user.grant('replicator','execute','role','replication')
     tarantool> box.space._cluster:select({0}, {iterator = 'GE'})

-The result is that a new cluster is set up, and the server's UUID is displayed.
+The result is that a new replica set is configured, and the instance's UUID is displayed.
 Now the screen looks like this: (except that UUID values are always different):

 .. container:: b-block-wrapper_doc